Kellogg Beach: A Serene Coastal Escape in San Diego's Point Loma

 Kellogg Beach is a tranquil and picturesque beach located in the Point Loma neighborhood of San Diego, California.
 Known for its serene atmosphere and stunning panoramic views of the San Diego skyline and the Pacific Ocean, it serves as an ideal spot for relaxation, beachcombing, and sunset photography.
 The beach’s calm waters are perfect for swimming and wading, making it a popular destination for families and locals who seek a quiet retreat from the busier beaches in the area.
 Kellogg Beach’s natural charm is complemented by essential amenities including restrooms and picnic tables, allowing visitors to comfortably enjoy a day outdoors.
 Its relative seclusion and peaceful environment establish it as a hidden gem in San Diego’s coastal landscape.
 Access is convenient by car via Rosecrans Street or by public transit using the San Diego MTS Bus Route 84.
 Moreover, visitors can extend their experience by exploring nearby attractions such as Shelter Island and the historic Fort Rosecrans National Cemetery.
 Whether you’re looking to soak up the sun, take a leisurely walk along the shoreline, or simply enjoy the breathtaking coastal scenery, Kellogg Beach offers a inviting and relaxing place to meet up with friends and enjoy nature’s beauty.

-Here's what people think of Kellogg Beach
+What people think of Kellogg Beach, based on reviews

 As of recent, Kellogg Beach holds a 4.3-star rating based on 159 reviews.